fleschutz/PowerShell/Docs/write-typewriter.md

     Position?
 1
     Default value                Hello World
     -----------
+    * PowerShell is powerful - fully control your computer
-    PowerShell is cross-platform
+    * PowerShell is cross-platform - available for Linux, Mac OS and Windows
-    PowerShell is open-source
+    * PowerShell is open-source and free
-    PowerShell is easy to learn
+    * PowerShell is easy to learn
-    PowerShell is fully documented
+    * PowerShell is fully documented

     Thanks for watching

-    :-)
+    Markus
     Accept pipeline input?       false
     Accept wildcard characters?  false